madetech/handbook/roles/engineer.md

 We need someone:

- - to regularly communicate with customers
  - to facilitate communication between their team and customers
+ - to become a trusted and valued partner of customers
- - to encourage improvements in how we communicate with customers
+ - to improve how we communicate with customers

 ### +Delivery